ropensci-archive/citesdb/inst/response_to_reviewers.md

 working on a successor embedded database package that will replace it and go to CRAN later this year.
 So, for now, we will host this package on GitHub and replace the database back-end and send to CRAN when the successor package is ready.
+We've added a note to the README showing that users need package build tools for the current version.